giffordlabcvr/DIGS-tool/README.md

 ### QUICK INSTALLATION GUIDE

-DIGS requires PERL, BLAST and MySQL.
+DIGS requires PERL (with DBD::MySQL package), BLAST and MySQL.

-After downloading this repository, you will next need to:
+To install DIGS:

 - Install Perl DBI and DBD::MySQL packages (if they are not already installed)
 - Set $DIGS_HOME and $DIGS_GENOMES environment variables